Elinor Florence, Author

 Tell Their Story: Have Company

 There are pros and cons to conducting interviews with other family members in the room.
 The drawback is that the elderly person might be more forthcoming if she were alone with you.
-You want to take her back to the heady days of her youth, and that’s a more difficult when her granddaughter is sitting there.
+You want to take her back to the heady days of her youth, and that’s more difficult when her granddaughter is sitting there.

 On the other hand, family members can help to remind the person of buried memories, and can also be helpful looking for old letters or photographs, or making the aforementioned tea.